snelsi/lethargy/README.md

 });
 ```

-> 😉 If you found optimizations for the defaults, please share it in this [ticket](https://github.com/d4nyll/lethargy/issues/2)!
+> 😉 If you found optimizations for the defaults, please share them in this [ticket](https://github.com/d4nyll/lethargy/issues/2)!

 Bind the wheel event and pass the event to `Lethargy`: